 Now this does not mean the whole affair will tilt to one side.
 Quite the contrary, considering the decision proffered by the arbitrator is only binding for the manufacturer.
 If you are displeased with the outcome, you can wander down other legal roads, which generally leads to a courthouse.

 Court: This is pretty self-explanatory.
 You file a lawsuit against the manufacturer and fight it out in front of a judge.
-In Maryland you have three years from the filing of a claim to sue the manufacturer.
+In Maryland, you have 3 years from the filing of a claim to sue the manufacturer.